 - 1 Tsp Vanilla

-Wash and dry the strawberries and rhubarb.
-Peel off the outer skin off the rhubarb stalks (I often leave some on ) and Chop into ½ inch tick pieces.
+- Wash and dry the strawberries and rhubarb.
+Peel off the outer skin off the rhubarb stalks (leave some on if you like) and Chop into ½ inch thick pieces.
 Cut the strawberries into pieces of the same size.

-Mix cornstarch , salt and sugar.
-Place the rhubarb and strawberries in the baking dish.
+- Mix cornstarch, salt, and sugar.
+Lightly grease the insides of the baking dish.
+Place the rhubarb and strawberries.
 Sprinkle the cornstarch mix over the fruits and toss to coat.

-- Place 1 and ½ C flour in a blender bowl , add sugar, baking soda and salt to it .
+- Place 1 and ½ C flour in a blender bowl, add sugar, baking soda and salt to it.
 Pulse it once to combine.
-Add vanilla and the softened butter to it and pulse a few times until the mix begins to come together.
+Add vanilla and the softened butter and pulse a few times until the mix begins to come together.

 - US cup measurements used.
 1 C = 240 ml